Almost 9.5 million people are estimated to have had their plans for a package holiday wrecked by coronavirus this year.

 The failure of holiday companies to refund promptly has also damaged trust in the travel industry, with 37% losing confidence in it.

 All of the Which?
 Recommended Providers have also confirmed that they will refund passengers promptly.

-Our advice to anyone looking to book a future holiday is to book with one of the providers we’ve found can be trusted.
-It’s still generally better to choose a package over a flight-only booking, as this means you have greater legal protection if the holiday is cancelled because of coronavirus.
+Our advice to anyone looking to book a future holiday is to.
+It's still generally better to choose a package over a flight-only booking, as this means you have greater legal protection if the holiday is cancelled because of coronavirus.

 To prevent trust in travel being damaged any further, Which? is calling on the CMA to take swift action against any companies breaking the law on refunds for cancelled holidays.